santanaruben/splitter/README.md

 Install [ganache](https://github.com/trufflesuite/ganache) or [geth](https://geth.ethereum.org/) to have blockchain access.

-Use npm to install the required dependencies (truffle and lite-server).
+Clone the repo and use npm to install the required dependencies (truffle and lite-server).

 ```bash
 npm install